 The School has cash held with a fiscal agent to fund required reserves for debt service and for capital asset replacement.
+These amounts are recorded as restricted on the Statement of Net Position.

 Investments

 The School established a fund (the Fund) at the Community Foundation of North Central Florida (CFNCF) and makes occasional contributions to that fund.
 Distributions from the fund will be made upon written request from the School and subject to CFNCF's powers of modification and removal.
 The Fund is considered an investment in an external investment pool and the fair value of the Fund is determined by the fair value per share of the pool's underlying portfolio.
 CFNCF is a private not-for-profit entity and, therefore, is not subjected to any regulatory oversight.
 The fair value of the School's deposit with CFNCF is the same as the value of the pool shares.